edsheltonorg/ed-home/README.md

 - I would change the user directory from `./ed/` to your name or handle `:)`
 - I'm not a big media or videogame person.
 Feel free to add to what's there!
 - If you can keep job stuff on job computers, always prefer that.
-- Feel free to expand or delete the `./ed/private/pda/gtd/` directory
+- Feel free to expand or delete the `./ed/private/pda/gtd/` directory.
+- I encourage scripting your backups to `rclone-mounts`.

 # License